Enquil/rtr_v5/README.md

 ### Sprint Planning

-See [Kanban Board](https://github.com/users/Enquil/projects/6/views/1 "Kanban Board") for a more detailed view of issues/tasks, it's set to public
+See [Kanban Board](https://github.com/users/Enquil/projects/6/views/1 "Kanban Board") for a more detailed view of issues/tasks, it should be public
+Including image because i thought it was public the last time as well, it was not.

 #### Sprint 1, 12/6-19/6